nickbartram/tableau_climate/README.md

 ![1764875110463](image/README/1764875110463.png)      ![1764875014587](image/README/1764875014587.png)

 Tableau can connect to a PostgreSQL database however, that requires a subscription.
-The cost of the subsciption was prohibitive considering the scale of this project.
+The cost of the subscription was prohibitive considering the scale of this project.
 The database is static as well, it will not change, therefore having a live connection was unnecessary.

 First, worksheets were created, then dashboards, and finally a Tableau story combining all the elements.
 Many different worksheets were tested and customized, not all of them were used in the final story.